 Oxblood Germanium Overdrive

 We’ve taken out the compression and added a germanium transistor to the output.
 Bolder and Smoother!
-With less compression now, the Oxblood Germanium Overdrive sounds more like a true and flattens out the mid-range.
-Next we couldn’t help adding a touch of our favorite germanium transistor, the OC75 by Mullard!
-This takes out any harness from that release of compression.
+With less compression now, the Oxblood Germanium Overdrive sounds more like a true “tube-amp” and flattens out the mid-range.
+Next we couldn’t help adding a touch of our favorite germanium transistor!
+This takes out any hardness from the release of compression.
 I call it perfection.

 The Oxblood Germanium Overdrive is our response to everyone cloning the “Mythical Beast” pedal.
 We decided to build an original design.
-We wanted to build a new circuit that let players blend from perfectly clean to amp-crushing roar.
-We wanted that impossibly huge and focused midrange that makes any guitar… Strat, Paul, Tele, sound incredible.
+We wanted to build a new circuit that lets players blend from perfectly clean to amp-crushing roar.
+We wanted that impossibly huge and focused midrange that makes any guitar–Strat, Paul, Tele–sound incredible.
 We knew we could do it our way and offer you more tone.
 So we designed this pedal over the course of a few days to outdo the old pedal.
-I am confident we not only drew blood, we crafted a #killer
+I am confident we not only drew blood, we crafted a #killer.

-With the Oxblood Germanium Overdrive you roll off the Drive Control down and get a perfectly clean sound, you can dial in any amount of distortion and volume to stomp an amp into pure tonal nirvana.
-The Keeley Oxblood Germanium Overdrive offers you two ways to clip and saturate your signal with overtones by selecting carefully chosen diodes, these are different than the standard Oxblood.
-These were chosen to give you bigger more open amp tones, without a lot of compression.
+With the Oxblood Germanium Overdrive you roll off the Drive Control and get a cleaner sound; you can dial in any amount of distortion and volume to stomp an amp into pure tonal Nirvana.
+The Keeley Oxblood Germanium Overdrive offers you two ways to clip and saturate your signal with overtones by selecting carefully chosen diodes.
+These are different than the standard Oxblood.
+These diodes were chosen to give you bigger, more open amp tones without a lot of compression.

 - Bass response.
-Phat Switch, cuts bass response to give you that classic Screamer or K-like midrange shelving.
-The bass response when cut is saturated with a hint of 2nd order harmonics.
-Punchy and full yet not overbearing.
-It cuts like a buffalo, what can I say?
+The Phat Switch cuts bass response to give you that classic Screamer or that mythic, K-like midrange shelving.
+The bass response, when cut, is saturated with a hint of 2nd order harmonics.
+Punchy and full yet not overbearing, it cuts like a buffalo.
+What can I say?

 - Clipping.
 Sometimes there just ain’t enough gain in the world.
-Well not with this beast.
+Well, not so with this beast.
 The Clipping Switch gives you the ability to sing with near infinite sustain or just stand on your amp like a chief.
-Honest amp tones with just the right amount of germanium transistor to smooth things over.
+You get honest amp tones with just the right amount of germanium transistor to smooth things over.

 - Tone Control.
-You need to be able to dial in the highs perfectly or nothing else matters right?
-The highs are what makes it ear candy or ice picks.
-Heck we give you the range to do whatever the heck you want to do.
+You need to be able to dial in the highs perfectly or nothing else matters, right?
+The highs are what make it ear candy or ice picks.
+Heck, we give you the range to do whatever the heck you want to do.
 And that’s a two-heck sentence.

 - Midrange.
 Wait.
 Didn’t I say 5?
 Well, the 6th sign of a wonderful overdrive pedal is what’s under the hood.
 It’s masterful creation of sultry mids.
 The kind of mids singers or cellos are known for.
 Throaty and powerful.
 Not just a woman tone, but a manly roar.
 Not congested and stuffed up.
 Focused and brilliant.